Forest - Hunting Strength

 One of the chief’s daughters feeds me, and she unsettles me as she looks me in the eyes.

-She is as beautiful as any, maybe more so, but there is something else.
+She is as beautiful as any, maybe more so, but there is something else, a fire in her eyes.

 Later when she moves away she pretends to ignore me, but I catch her looking at me.

-Elder mother says “look for beauty and strength and fire in a mate.
+look for beauty and strength and fire in a mate.

-You will get more pleasure from the beauty if there is strength and fire behind it.”
+You will get more pleasure from the beauty if there is strength and fire behind it.

 “You like her?” asks the chief noticing my gaze.